Author Index

 Thomas R. Whitaker

-Thomas R. Whitaker is Hilles professor emeritus of English and theater at Yale University.
+Thomas R. Whitaker is the Hilles Professor Emeritus of English and Theater at Yale University.
 He is the author of Fields of Play in Modern Drama (1977).

 Harrison C. White

-Harrison White is the Giddings professor of sociology at the Paul F. Lazarsfeld Center for the Social Sciences at Columbia University.
+Harrison C. White is the Giddings Professor of Sociology at the Paul F. Lazarsfeld Center for the Social Sciences at Columbia University.
 He is the author of Identity and Control (1992) and is currently working on a book about the dynamics of production markets.

 Howard B. White

-Howard B. White, professor of political science, graduate faculty of the New School, author of Peace Among the Willows, is working on two books, one on American political thought and the other on the soul and the self.
+Howard B. White, a professor of political science at the Graduate Faculty of the New School and the author of Peace Among the Willows, is working on two books, one on American political thought and the other on the soul and the self.

 -